b-viv/Cooking-School/README.md

 ## Overview

 Cooking School is a fully responsive, multi-page website that presents a fictional cooking school.
-The project includes dedicated sections for courses, instructors, testimonials, contact information, and an interactive quiz.
-It was created to demonstrate the use of semantic HTML, modular SCSS, and basic JavaScript interactivity.
+The project includes sections for courses, instructors, testimonials, contact information, an interactive quiz, and an embedded map using the Google Maps API.
+It demonstrates the use of semantic HTML, SCSS-based Bootstrap customization, basic JavaScript interactivity, and third-party API integration.

 ## Features

 🏫 Multi-Page Structure: Includes Home, Courses, About Us, and Contact pages to simulate a real-world cooking school's website.

 📋 Course Listings: Displays various cooking courses with descriptions, images, and pricing info.